Conservative Campaign Headquarters: Campaigning

 CCHQ is responsible for all campaigning of the Conservative Party, though it delegates responsibility for local campaigns to constituency Conservative Associations.
 It maintains overall responsibility for targeting voters and seats, including shortlisting and finalising the selection of Conservative candidates across the United Kingdom for local and national elections.
 It is presided by the Chairman of the Conservative Party with assistance from the Conservative Director of Communications.

-Following the 2017 general election in which the Conservative Party did not do as well as had been expected, CCHQ was described as “rusty” and less effective than it had been during previous elections in coordinating and managing its campaign.
+Following the 2017 general election in which the Conservative Party did not do as well as had been expected, CCHQ was described as "rusty" and less effective than it had been during previous elections in coordinating and managing its campaign.

 The CCHQ Activist Centre, which is the section of CCHQ that provides guidance to local Conservative Associations and candidates, was closed down following the 2017 general election, with resources now being distributed directly by staff rather than passively through the online database to external Conservative staff.

 Phone bank

 CCHQ is used as a phone bank for volunteers, and is most active at general elections and some by-elections.
 The CCHQ Voter Communications Team also coordinates and manages data from local Conservative call centres.

-The call centre at Neath in Wales was the subject of scrutiny by The Electoral Commission following an investigation by The Guardian over alleged breach of marketing rules.
+The call centre at Neath in Wales was the subject of scrutiny by the Electoral Commission following an investigation by The Guardian over alleged breach of marketing rules.
 It had employed paid staff to do its calling instead of volunteers and is alleged to have bribed some staff for underhand calling tactics.
 Subsequent allegations have also been reported about the conduct of other Conservative staff.

-The CCHQ phone bank uses the Conservative Party's online calling database, ‘’Votesource’’.
+The CCHQ phone bank uses the Conservative Party's online calling database, "Votesource".
 This database was created in-house, but has not always functioned efficiently.

 Location

+Pre-1912: Carlton Club

+Before 1912, political organisation of the Conservatives was largely undertaken at the Carlton Club on St James's Street.